Last Updated on 09/16/2020 by FilipiKnow

 Frequently Asked Questions.

-If you got married and want to update your registered name, or if you want to correct entries or data related to your personal information, you can file a Petition for Change of Registered Name due to Marriage or a Petition for Correction of Entries or Data, respectively, at the PRC Central Office or the nearest PRC Regional Office.
+If you got married and want to update your registered name, or if you want to correct entries or data related to your personal information, you can file a Petition for Change of Registered Name due to Marriage or a Petition for Correction of Entries or Data, respectively, at the PRC Central Office or the nearest PRC Regional Office7.

 Upon receiving your completed documents, the PRC will need a maximum of 2 months or 60 days to process your request.
 Once the petition is approved, you can then proceed to the regular process of renewing your Professional Identification card online.